robindemourat/video-mosaics/README.md

 # Contribution

-Feel free to contribute and add some features to this nano-tool if you find some use in the tool.
+Feel free to contribute and add some features to this nano-tool if you find some use in it.